Stanley W. Lyson

 Stanley W. Lyson (born March 5, 1936) was a Republican member of the North Dakota Senate for the 1st district from 1999 to 2014.

 Biography

 Stanley Lyson graduated from Minot State University.
-He served in the United States Army.
-He is a retired sheriff.
-He has served in the North Dakota Senate since 1999.
+He served in the United States Army, is a retired sheriff, and served in the North Dakota Senate from 1999-2014.

 He is President of the North Dakota Peace Officers Association and the North Dakota Association of Counties.
 He is a member of the American Legion and the Veterans of Foreign Wars.
 He is also a member of the Benevolent and Protective Order of Elks.

 He is married to Shirley Lyson, and they have three children.
 They live in Williston, North Dakota and attend Gloria Dei Lutheran Church.